 - October thru December – January 31

-If you do not file a quarterly tax return, pay the tax you owe or file your return by the due date, you may be subject to penalty and interest charges.
-The penalty is $50, or ten percent of the total net tax due with your return, whichever is more.
+If you do not file an IFTA quarterly tax return, pay the tax you owe, or file your return by the due date, you may be subject to penalty and interest charges.
+The penalty is $50, or ten percent of the total net IFTA tax due with your return, whichever is more.

-Meeting all the insurance requirements is the main goal in every business, be you a motor carrier or a broker.
+Meeting all the insurance requirements is the main goal in every business, whether you are a motor carrier or a broker.
 The Federal Motor Carrier Safety Administration will only issue an authority after the proper insurance forms have been submitted.